 - We will invite the shortlisted competitors to submit an advanced design concept (a detailed design plan for the concept they submitted in the first stage)

-- The jury will evaluate the submissions and recommend the 1st, 2nd and 3rd place teams
+- The jury will evaluate the submissions and recommend the first, second and third place teams

 - We will award prizes for the 3 best designs

 - Follow the architectural design competition for Block 2